Adroiti/docs-for-code-review-tools/TSLint/no-use-before-declare.md

-Pattern: No use before declare
+Pattern: Variable use before declaration

 Issue: -

 ## Description

 Disallows usage of variables before their declaration.

+This rule is primarily useful when using the `var` keyword - the compiler will detect if a `let` and `const` variable is used before it is declared.

 ## Further Reading